spanner888/CamScripts/README.md

 ## CamScripts for FreeCAD CAM

-CamScripts provides a suite of tools to streamline and automate most tasks within FreeCAD's Computer-Aided Manufacturing (CAM) environment.
-Key features and benefits include:

-- Efficient Tool Management:
+CamScripts automates many tasks in FreeCAD's CAM (Computer-Aided Manufacturing) environment including:

+- Bulk create ToolBits from:

-    - Import tool data from CSV files to create FreeCAD Tool libraries.
+    - Imported CSV tool data
+    - Defined ranges of Diameter and Flute count, or list of Shape types
-    - Use flexible naming rules and autonumbering for easy organization.
+    - Using very flexible naming rules and autonumbering for easy organization
-    - Generate tool families based on specific criteria.
+    - ToolBits are added to current FreeCAD Library Tool table

 - Process Automation:

-    - Create and recreate every step of the CAM process, from tool creation to G-code generation.
+    - Create and recreate every step of the CAM process, from tool creation to G-code generation
     - Ensure consistent settings for tools, feeds, operations and postprocessors
-    - Run sanity check report to review.
+    - Run sanity check report to review

-- Machinability Materials Integration:
+- Showcase FreeCAD's new Machinability Materials and Model:

+    - Provides underlying data and structure for machining calculations, ie Speeds and Feeds
-    - Showcase a valuable dataset for common materials and highlight areas for further development.
+    - Includes dataset for common metal and wood and wood-like materials
     - Demonstrate speeds and feeds calculations using the newly released Machinability Materials.
-    - Explore an extended Machinability model for improved data flexibilty and calculations.
+    - Explore an extended Machinability model for improved data flexibilty through less code dependancies/changes and highlight areas for further development.

 CamScripts provides a valuable toolkit for FreeCAD users seeking to improve efficiency and consistency in their CAM workflows.